fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 3.md

         - Establishes visual hierarchy of importance

 - **Visual balance**
+    - Always consider **order** (the sequence in which map readers view components of the map); eye moves from upper left, through the optical center, to the lower right
+        - The sense of orderliness in a map determines if it is comfortable to look at to the eye
+    - Pleasing page layout (symmetrical vs. asymmetrical layout)

 - **Visual hierarchy**
+    - Ordering of map elements where important features are "popping" in the foreground and less important features are less visually grabbing; if every feature is competing for your attention the map becomes confusing and messy
+        - Adds **depth** and **ordinality** to map

 ### Color Conventions
+- Certain color associations have been used to derive color conventions in mapping:
     - Land masses = tan
-- Water = Blue
+    - Water = blue
-- Vegetation = Greens
+    - Vegetation = greens

 - **Bold indicates IMPORTANCE**